ksysoev/mcp-go-tools/README.md

 Example usage in Cline:
 ```
-You: Show me Go interface naming rules
+You: Show me Go interface patterns
 Cline: Let me get those rules for you...
+[Uses codestyle tool with categories="code"]

+You: How should I document my Go package?
+Cline: I'll check the documentation guidelines...
-[Uses codestyle tool with categories="naming,interfaces"]
+[Uses codestyle tool with categories="documentation"]

-You: What's the proper way to handle errors in Go?
+You: What's the best way to write table-driven tests?
-Cline: I'll check the Go error handling conventions...
+Cline: I'll show you the testing patterns...
-[Uses codestyle tool with categories="errors"]
+[Uses codestyle tool with categories="testing"]
 ```

 The tool returns rules in an LLM-optimized format that includes: